What is the best car for towing a caravan?

 Ideally you'll want something that adheres to the 85% rule - whereby a caravan weighs no more than 85% of the kerbweight of the tow car - particularly if you're new to towing.

-At Evans Halshaw, we stock all of the above vehicles amongst our massive inventory of used cars, and our sales people are happy to answer any further questions about towing and towing weights that you might have.
+At Evans Halshaw, we stock all of the above vehicles amongst our massive inventory of used cars, and our sales team are happy to answer any further questions about towing and towing weights that you might have.